danhammer/empirical-paper/README.md

 ```

 This code will screen out all pixels that are not in Borneo, and save
 it do a sequence file on S3.
+The custom `repl` command will put you
+into a separate screen, which you can detach from once the Hadoop job
+has started using the key command `C-a d`.
+You can reattach with
+`screen -rr`.

 ## License